PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 paddlex --get_pipeline_config PP-ChatOCRv3-doc
 ```

-After execution, the configuration file for the document scene information extraction v3 pipeline will be saved in the current path.
+After execution, the configuration file for the PP-ChatOCRv3-doc pipeline will be saved in the current path.
 If you wish to customize the save location, you can execute the following command (assuming the custom save location is `./my_path`):

 ```bash
 paddlex --get_pipeline_config PP-ChatOCRv3-doc --config_save_path ./my_path
 ```
-After obtaining the configuration file, you can customize the various configurations of the document scene information extraction v3 pipeline:
+After obtaining the configuration file, you can customize the various configurations of the PP-ChatOCRv3-doc pipeline:

 ```yaml
 Pipeline: